getrona/E-track/README.md

-# Website Portfolio
+# Track Suggestions

-#### This website has a link to all of the websites that I have created at Epicodus so far, 10/15/2016
+#### This website requires the visitor to take a survey in order to figure out which CS path the user should pursue, 10/15/2016.

 #### By **Getro Naissance**

 ## Description

-This website has three pages, but only the landing page currently contains any information.
-If you click on the picture, it will take you to the website of the respective project.
+After completing the survey, a hidden part of the website will appear with a few Suggestions as to which CS path the visitor should pursue while at Epicodus.

 ## Setup/Installation Requirements